 For example, many who evacuated the Carolina coast from last year’s Hurricane Florence were no doubt anxious to return to their homes and begin the flood cleanup as quickly as possible.
 However, homeowners must be aware that the safety hazards from a storm like this do not go away when the water drains out of their house.

-The issues involved with the major flood damage from Hurricane Florence are much too complex to be covered in detail here.
+The issues involved with major flood damage following a hurricane are much too complex to be covered in detail here.
 Please don’t assume that our recommendations listed here even begin to come close to discussing everything you need to know to keep yourselves and others safe!
-See the links below for more information.
+See resources below for more information.

 After the storm has passed, the cleanup work begins.
 Here are some specific reminders and suggestions to do it safely from Indoor Environmental Technologies (IET):

 - There are a host of safety and health issues potentially associated with remediating major flood damage, some of which may not be immediately obvious: poisonous insects or reptiles, wild animals, chemical contamination in the water, structural collapse, electrical risks, respiratory or skin irritation, etc. Review the documents at the links below for more information.